sandialabs/NuMAD/docs/_build/html/_sources/user/blade_definition.rst.txt

 Material properties, layup information, and thicknesses and widths are additionally defined in the ``MaterialDef``, ``StackDef``, and ``ComponentDef`` respectively.
-Refer to the :ref:`appendix` for more information.
+Refer to the :ref:`classDefs` for more information.

 .. _bladeKeyPoints:
 .. figure:: /_static/images/bladeKeyPoints.png